wltjr/cap6635/project/README.md

 When that command is run the GUI should initialize and start the program.

 ### Running Stats
-There is an additional program for statistics, mininum, maximum, and average node counts and path lengths, based on some theoretical unit, meters or feet.
+There is an additional program for statistics, minimum, maximum, and average node counts and path lengths, based on some theoretical unit, meters or feet.
 ```sh